wreckurring/hack-manager/README.md

 ## License

 MIT License
-This project is intended for learning and experimentation purposes.
+This project is intended for personal use.